Joe Anto

 Understanding the Role of the Accountant

 The cost of using an accountant during the sale of your company will largely depend on how you are using your accountant today.
-The buyer will conduct a quality of earnings review during the due diligence process, which determines whether the company’s earnings conform with Generally Accepted Accounting Practices (GAAP) and identifies areas where they do not.
+The buyer will conduct a quality of earnings review during the due diligence process, which determines whether the company’s earnings conform with Generally Accepted Accounting Practices (GAAP) and aligns with how a buyer values your business.
 A higher level of review by your accountant today will make this process less costly and burdensome for you.

 Some sellers preempt the buyer’s quality of earnings review and conduct their own.
 This review helps identify potential accounting issues before the sale, which is always valuable.
 The cost for a quality of earnings review ranges from $25,000 to $75,000.

 If your financial statements are audited going back three years, there will be some expense, but most of this will be tax advisory work.
 The additional expense today will save you money during the sale; it also will limit issues with the process and make due diligence much simpler.
 Reviewed financial statements are also helpful, but this will involve a higher level of scrutiny during the due diligence process.
-Compiled financial statements or companies that rely on tax returns will receive the highest level of scrutiny, potentially leading to the highest accounting fees during the sale process.
+Preparing financial statement projections in advance can help reduce scrutiny and streamline the process.

 One other factor to consider is how much your company relies on your accounting firm on a monthly basis.
 The less you rely on the accounting firm on a monthly basis, the lower your costs during the sale process.
 Your company will not need to rely on your accounting firm if you have a good CFO or Controller who can help you through this process.